 Complete with restoration photos, This is the eye-catching hot rod that’s easy to show off near and far.
 So if you like a true custom build that has all the right extras, you need to hurry up and grab this one.
 Call today!

 More info: Listing has ended.
-Search on eBay for similar 1925 Ford T Bucket
+Click to search on eBay for similar 1925 Ford T Bucket (Affiliate link)

 Seller's other items: streetsideclassiccars